raster image – forming a montage

 Chose from among the following filters to begin a buildup of texture and variation.

 (To undo one command, choose Edit>Undo, or type command-z.
 To undo multiple commands, click upwards through the History palette, or type option-command-z.)

 4. Cut out an image using the Pen tool and Paste into tutorial file.

-Open face.jpg or the image from the Pen tool page that you chose.
+Open face.jpg.
 Pick up the Pen tool and select the Paths option in the Options Bar at the top of the screen.

-Add points and paths along the inside of the Face (object to be isolated) from the bottom, excluding the eyes as in the example to the right
+Add points and paths along the inside of the Face (object to be isolated) as in this example:

 Click-and-release to add sharp corner points.

 Click and drag to pull direction handles out of your points to create smooth curves.

 Press the Command key to temporarily switch to the Pointer tool, and select and move your points to achieve greater precision.